Tips – 1. Specialist Care

 What status does the treating practitioner have with the provider, Invisalign?

 This reflects the practitioner’s level of experience with Invisalign.
-The three categories of excellence awarded by Invisalign Australia are:
+The categories of excellence awarded by Invisalign Australia are:

 - Platinum Elite – Carries out more than 80 cases per year.